Marathi is inscribed on rocks, hearts and hills: CM

 Ajit Pawar said the urge to speak the language should "come from within" Marathi should be used in trade and also in computer operations, he said.

-The deputy CM lauded the recent passage of a bill in the Legislative Council making Marathi a compulsory subject in the schools of all boards in Maharashtra.
+The deputy CM lauded passage of a bill in the Legislative Council making Marathi a compulsory subject in the schools of all boards in Maharashtra Speaking at another event to mark the day, chief minister Thackeray termed Marathi a "language of the brave" which has a tradition of thousands of years.

+"It will survive for centuries to come.
+It is rich because of the abundant literature in it," he was quoted as saying in an official statement He was lucky that the bill making Marathi a compulsory subject across schools in the state was passed during his tenure as chief minister, Thackeray said, while urging those who have come to Maharashtra from outside to learn Marathi.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)